MilanFIN/2dmmo/README.md

-### in progress
+### these are under construction
--weapons for ships
+- different types of shops, each specializing in specific item types

-### todo
+- food to recover health, harvesting and buying it

-- different types of shops, each specializing in specific item types etc
+### future ideas
 - different types of areas such as civilized and monster populated areas, restrict specific npc and monster types to these areas
 - map that shows positions of islands and the types of the areas, possibly represented by assigning 1 pixel to 1 tile
 - islands that are larger than one gametile?